 - While the first side is searing in the olive oil and butter, gently tilt the pan and use a tablespoon to coat the tops of the uncooked sides with the hot fat.
 This will give a sweet, pre-sear coat to each one.

-How to buys scallops
+How to Buy Scallops

-Avoid Preservatives
+Avoid Preservatives in Scallops

 You will find these in the seafood cases of all the major grocery stores throughout the U.S. and they appear ever so plump and juicy, just begging to be taken home and enjoyed.

-The very sad part of this scenario lies in the fact that many times their plumpness and juiciness lies not in their natural goodness, but rather in the taste-sucking evils of a preservative that goes by the name of sodium triphosphate (STP).
+The very sad part of this scenario lies in the fact that many times their plumpness and juiciness lies not in their natural goodness, but rather in the taste-sucking evils of a preservative that goes by the name of sodium triphosphate (STP)

 Besides being used as a preservative for much of the seafood we see in our grocer cases, it's also a primary component of detergents.
 Nice eh?
 Not.

-Look for Dry-Packed
+Look for Dry-Packed Scallops

 These taste better than wet-packed alternatives, which are soaked in water and STP, meaning they become bloated with water and food additives, resulting in a dull flavor.
 You will also get a nicer sear with this scallops recipe if you use those that are dry-packed.